DNSPod/dnspod-int-api-docs/source/info.rst

 Common Response Code
 --------------------
-Those responses codes could be in any API beacuse they are the common responses.
+Those responses codes could be in any API because they are the common responses.
     * -1 Login fails.
     * -2 API used too frequently.
     * -3 Invalid agent.(only works for agent users)
     * -4 Not in this agent.(only works for agent users)
     * -7 No permission to use this API.
     * -8 Account got prohibited.
-    * 85 Account logined in another place and your request got rejected.
+    * 85 Account logged-on in another place and your request got rejected.
     * -99 This API is not ready to be used.No rush.
     * 1 Action completed successfully.
     * 2 POST method only.